RoydonTay/Property-Price-Prediction/README.md

 1. Acquiring Dataset from REST API (see [API_data_extraction.py](https://github.com/RoydonTay/Property-Price-Prediction/blob/main/API_data_extraction.py))
 2. Data Processing, Feature Extraction & Exploratory Data Analysis (see [Exploratory_Data_Analysis.ipynb](https://github.com/RoydonTay/Property-Price-Prediction/blob/main/Exploratory_Data_Analysis.ipynb))
 3. Model Training, Experimentation and Selection (see [Model_selection_experimentation.ipynb](https://github.com/RoydonTay/Property-Price-Prediction/blob/main/Model_selection_experimentation.ipynb))
 4. Hosted a simple app on Streamlit that allows users to try generating predictions for different inputs using the model.
-[Click Link to Open](https://roydontay-property-price-prediction-app-9bejkn.streamlit.app)
+[Click to see app.](https://roydontay-property-price-prediction-app-fr1cq7.streamlit.app)

 ### Key Findings
 - With the current dataset, there may be insufficient data points and features for the model to generalize well and make accurate predicitions for landed and freehold porperties.
 - After pivoting the project to only focus on Condominiums with lease within 100 years, prediction accuracy improved significantly.
 - Best performing model type: After testing Tree-based (Random Forest and XGBoost), Linear (Ridge Regression) and Neural Network (Multi-layer Perceptron) models, Random Forest model performed the best.
+- Model does not perform well in predicting properties that are not well represented by data points. (for example, properties with lease left < 40 years)

 ### Possible improvements for future iterations
 - Merging of dataset with data from OneMap API, to get additional features such as proximity of property to facilities and amenities.